novix-sa/Pyplan/docs/User Guide/Node Execution.md

 ## Result Explorer
 Another way to run a node is by pressing <kbd>CTRL + E</kbd>.
-TIn this way, more complete information about the node properties and its result is displayed.
+In this way, more complete information about the node properties and its result is displayed.

 ![](http://img.pyplan.org/Node-execution-profile.png)
 One of the most interesting features accesible through this means of evaluation is the "Show Profile" feature, which displays the calculation path, the calculation time, and the memory usage by step (nodes.)